amzn/style-dictionary/docs/quick_start.md

 Pretty nifty!
 This shows a few things happening:
 1. The build system does a deep merge of all the property JSON files defined in the `source` attribute of `config.json`.
 This allows you to split up the property JSON files however you want.
 There are 2 JSON files with `color` as the top level key, but they get merged properly.
-1. The build system resolves references to other style properties. `{size.font.medium.value}` gets resolved properly
+1. The build system resolves references to other style property values. `{size.font.medium.value}` is resolved properly
-1. The build system handles references to property values in other files as well as you can see in `properties/color/font.json`
+1. The build system handles references to property values in other files as well (as you can see in `properties/color/font.json`)
-1. Values get transformed differently depending on the platform they are built to
+1. Values are transformed specifically for each platform

 ## Making a change